-Parcel Description: Project Geographic Lo cation: Latitude (UTM): Longitude (UTM): Category Area: Burn Category: Completed by: Company Name: Contact Phone Number(s) office / other (cell / office / other) MFLNRORD Burn Registration Number (required for Category - Call 1-888-797-1717 ALL forest fires must be e reported immed liately to: 1-800-663-5555, or 5555, or to a region forest official, al manager, distr or peace officer. rict manager, designated The BCH contact must also b e notified as soo on as possible.
-This checklist is intended for informational purposes found in the Wildfire Act and Regulation and the Envi Control Regulation.
-Definitions from Wildfire Category 2 Open Fire: "...open fire that (a) burns material in o material concurrently in 2 piles each stubble or grass over an area that do ne pile not exceeding 2 not exceeding 2 m in he m in height and 3 m in width, (b) burns eight and 3 m in width, or (c) burns Category 3 Open Fire: "open fire that burns (a) material con m in width, (b) material in one or mo currently in 3 or more pil re piles each exceeding 'NO' = N O IGNITION Element Yes / No / N/A Comments NNING 1 Has smoke sensitivity zone been determined?
+Parcel Description: Project Geographic Lo ocation: Latitude (UTM): Longitude (UTM): Category Area: Burn Category: Completed by: Company Name: Contact Phone Number(s) (cell / office / other office / other) MFLNRORD Burn Registration Number (required for Category Call 1-888-797-1717 ALL forest fires must be e reported immed liately to: 1-800-663-5555,or 5555,or to a region forest official, al manager, disti or peace officer. rict manager, designated The BCH contact must also b e notified as soc on as possible.
+This checklist is intended for informational purposes for found in the Wildfire Act and Regulation and the Envi Control Regulation.
+Definitions from Wildfire Regulation (2005) Section 1 Category 2 Open Fire: "open fire that (a) burns material in one pile not exceeding 2 m in height and 3 m in width, (b) burns material concurrently in 2 piles each not exceeding 2 m in height and 3 m in width, or (c) burns stubble or grass over an area that does not exceed 0.2 ha."
+(See Wildfire Regulation, S. 21)."
+Category 3 Open Fire: "open fire that burns (a) material concurrently in 3 or more piles each not exceeding 2 m height and 3 m in width, (b) material in one or more piles each exceeding 2 m in height or 3 m in width, (c) one or more windrows, or (d) stubble or grass over an area exceeding 0.2 ha."
+(See Wildfire Regulation, S. 22)."
+"NO' = N O IGNITION Element Yes / No / N/A Comments NNING Has smoke sensitivity zone been determined?
 Is it understood how the smoke sensitivity zone impacts operational activities (burn criteria)?
 Are the piles sufficiently seasoned, according to the smoke sensitivity zone?
 HSSZ - piles were constructed 4 months ago or more, debris originates from dead standing timber, or are ≤30% moisture content.
 Has piling been completed according to the SMP such that burning can be completed safely and effectively (including surrounded by a fuel break) and such that the pile can be consumed and burning end within the applicable burn duration?
 If no, re-pile or allow to season.
-Are pile locations >500 m from any inhabited residences or business and >1,000 m from schools in session, hospitals, continuing care facilities, and identified sensitive receptors (unless burning under the burn criteria conditions stipulated for modified optimality)? for modified setbacks)?
+Are pile locations >500 m from any inhabited residences or business and >1,000 m from schools in session, hospitals, continuing care facilities, and identified sensitive receptors (unless burning under the burn criteria conditions stipulated for modified setbacks)?
 Are pile locations outside riparian reserve zones?
 Are piles located according to BMPs: 1) outside of low-lying and water receiving areas; 2) sufficient distance from standing timber to avoid scorching; 3) sufficient distance from surrounding bush to avoid scorching?
 Is a site map available for workers on-site, as well as for arriving responders in the event of an escape?
 Maps should identify water sources, access/egress, potential helicopter landings, etc. A Qualified Environmental Professional has surveyed the piles and confirmed they are free of active animal dens and active migratory bird nests.
 Are ERPs completed and on-site?
 Are there any applicable burning bans or restrictions?
-Check
+Check with BCWS and record fire danger rating.